The Full Story of SIS

 “The Full Story”

 The organization now known as Sisters In Service, was developed from a desire to do more.
-Jerilyn Hitch- Fuller; at the time a recent college graduate and transfer from Gamma Omicron Undergraduate Chapter Denver, as well as a member of Beta Rho Sigma Denver Alumnae Chapter, had a brilliant idea that she just couldn’t get off the ground.
+Jerilyn Hitch-Fuller; a recent college graduate in the mists of transferring from Gamma Omicron, Undergraduate Chapter in Denver to Beta Rho Sigma Denver, Alumnae Chapter had a brilliant idea that she just couldn’t get off the ground.

-After several years of research, data submitting, reviews and state and federal tax submission requests; Sisters In Service, was granted their 501(c)3, non-profit determination, June of 2000.
+After several years of research, data submitting, reviews and state and federal tax submission requests etc. Sisters In Service, was granted their 501(c)3, non-profit determination, June of 2000.

 The Founding Members of Sisters In Service: